tanifgit/smart-day-hands-on/README.md

 ![App - use - consent](/images/app-use3-auth-consent.png)

-Once we approve we are in the app and see the start page.
+Once we approve we are in the app and see the start page.</br>
-Note behind the scenes the app got the Token from auth0 and used it to access the FHIR Server issuing a Search request for Patients with the email provided.
+Note behind the scenes the app got the Token from auth0 and used it to access the FHIR Server issuing a Search request for Patients with the email provided. </br>
 Since this will our first usage, no such Patient was found, so we arrive at the start page.

 ![App - use - start](/images/app-use4-start.png)